-If you’re the proud owner of dense curls, this detangling brush does a great job at keeping definition and getting rid of any painful knots that can often take ages to brush out.
+If you’re the proud owner of dense curls, this detangling brush does a great job at keeping definition while getting rid of any painful knots.
 It doesn't leave hair frizzy and works just as well on short hair as it does on longer lengths.
 There’s no snagging either, which can often happen with tighter coils.

-It’s affordable, durable and a helping hand if you’re prone to breakage, so if you have thicker hair texture, it’s a no brainer buy.
+It’s affordable, durable and a helping hand if you’re prone to breakage, so if you have thicker hair, it’s a no-brainer buy.
 The colorful red base is fun and bright too, so you’re a lot less likely to lose it if you’re a bit forgetful.
 The non-slip grip handle also comes in handy to ensure it doesn’t slip or get stuck in a knotty patch of hair.

 The verdict: Hair brushes